Go to the Nature Institute’s home page

 12. Some experimental techniques do give us a form of sense-perceptible report from the microworld.
 For example, the relatively small “green fluorescent protein” (GFP) can be fused to particular molecules of interest in a cell.
 When the cell is irradiated with blue or ultraviolet light, the protein fluoresces, revealing under a light microscope the distribution of the target molecules in a cellular location.
 Again, however, blobs of fluorescent light, while informative of location, do not give us pictures of molecular “objects” residing at that location.

 As a hypothetical question: what would we “see” if, through some sort of inner work, we should develop in the future a cognitive (clairvoyant?) capacity to experience — bring to appearance — whatever can be found, say, at the quantum level?
 This is, of course, pure speculation.
 But my surmise is that we would discover an intricately structured play of “forces” of will.
 We would discover, that is, a field of potential that, when probed in appropriate ways, can be brought to manifestation as materially engaged force.
-The fact that our own wills (in a manner of which we are completely ignorant and unaware) can take form in the enfleshed mechanical forces of our bodies, while a very different matter, may nevertheless be suggestive in this regard.
+The fact that our own wills (in a manner of which we are completely ignorant and unaware) can take form in the enfleshed mechanical forces of our arms and legs might be suggestive in this regard.

 Tags: machine-idea